janwright73/atm_machine/README.md

 # atm_machine
 This project simulates atm transactions for deposit and widthdrawl actions at an atm machine.
 The Account balance represents your bank account total.
-If the user tries to get more cash back than available, an alert will be thrown and the transaction amount is set to zero.
+If the user tries to get more cash back than available, the 'Submit' button is disabled.

 This project demonstrates the following concepts:
 - use of React state